oliszymanski/genetic-diversity-in-legionella/README.md

 ```

 ## Calculating genetic diversity
-Calculating the genetic diversity allows us to understand how genetically different or similar these bacteria are.
+Calculating the genetic diversity[3] allows us to understand how genetically different or similar these bacteria are.

 By quantifying genetic variation, you can uncover their evolutionary history and relationships.